Getting Here is part of the journey

 Language & Currency

 English is the official language.
-The Namibian Dollar (N$) is linked 1:1 with the South African Rand.
+The Namibian Dollar (N$) is pegged 1:1 to the South African Rand.

 Health